digitalcredentials/tls-did/README.md

 ### Create

+**Concept**

+To create a TLS-DID you deploy a smart contract  to the Ethereum blockchain.
+This contract contains all data of the DID document.
+To make a TLS-DID resolvable you have to register the smart contract in the TLS-DID registry smart contract with its TLS-DID method specific identifier.
+Note that since anyone can register a smart contract with any identifier in the [read/resolve](#read) operation each we verify each smart contract.

+**Code**

 To create a TLS-DID, import the tls-did library.
 First instantiate a TLS-DID object.
 The constructor expects:
 * The private key of an ethereum account with sufficient funds.
 * Optionally you can pass a [networkConfig](#networkConfig).